Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Trees

 \section{Trees}

-Here we explore a natural way to organize $\trains(R)$ in a tree\footnote{ Sorry for the awkward metaphor mixing trees and trains.} that lets us sytematically study the way we combined rods in Figure~\ref{fig:longrodphoto}.
+Here we explore a natural way to organize $\trains(R)$ in a tree\footnote{ Sorry for the awkward metaphor mixing trees and trains.} that lets us systematically study the way we combined rods in Figure~\ref{fig:longrodphoto}.

 \begin{definition} Let $R$ be a rod set. $\tree(R)$ is the rooted tree in which each node has one child for each rod in $R$.
 We label the edge from parent to child by that rod.
 Then we label each node by the rod train that is the path from the root to that node.
 The root's label is the empty train $\emptytrain$.
 The children of a node labeled by the train $\tau$ are labeled by the trains $\tau.R$ constructed by appending a rod $k \in R$ to $\tau$.
 The nodes at the $m$th level correspond to trains containing $m$ rods.